Tuesday, January 9, 2007

 All women are invited to WINGS!

-This group is for women wanting to socialise and network.
+This group is for women wanting to network, socialise and looking for support.

 WINGS is an organisation set up to help new immigrants to New Zealand settle into their new country.